Roqsh/Rosh/README.md

 # Rosh
 Rosh is an open-source Anticheat designed for Minecraft Bedrock Edition that makes use of its in-build Scripting API.
-It is currently in version 1.25 [Dev] and supports 1.21.20 (Previews excluded).
+It is currently in version 1.25 [Dev] and supports 1.21.40 (Previews excluded).

 Important Notes:
-- Found any Bugs, False flags or bypasses and want to suggest certain features?
+- Found any bugs, false flags, bypasses or want to suggest certain features?
 Be sure to check out Rosh's official discord server! https://discord.gg/FNrJDvG95r
 - Altough this project is open-source, please avoid copying certain features and claiming them as your own.